grpc/proposal/A71-xds-fallback.md

 authority.
 Once the fallback process begins, an impacted XdsClient will establish a connection to the next xDS control plane listed in the bootstrap JSON.
 Then XdsClient will subscribe to all watched resources on that server and will update the cache based on the received responses.
+Resource watchers will only be notified of connectivity failures after all xDS control planes listed in the bootstrap JSON have become unreachable.

 Connecting to the lower-priority servers does not close gRPC connections to the higher-priority servers.
 XdsClient will still wait for xDS resources on the ADS